SteveRedka/Hermes/README.md

 Only single space can be posted.
 But it is possible to use some downcase letters as delimeters.

+Other players in your faction will usually see gibberish.
+Unless your race uses race-specific vocabulary: for example, currently there is separate vocabulary for trolls, so everybody will see translated text - except other trolls.

 ## FAQ
 > Isn't cross-faction communication prohibited by EULA?